threefoldtech/info_grid/src/farmers/threefold_token/buy_sell_tft/bsc_stellar_bridge.md

 2. Connect your MetaMask Wallet.
 3. Sign in with MetaMask.
 4. Choose the option  *Deposit from Stellar*.
-5. Agree to the  *Threefold Terms*.
+5. Agree to the  *ThreeFold Terms*.
 6. Read and tick the box of the  *Warning Message*.
-7. On your phone, open up your Threefold Connect App and go to the wallet section.
+7. On your phone, open up your ThreeFold Connect App and go to the wallet section.
 8. Select the option  *Send*.
 9. Select the  *Stellar*  chain.
 10. Click on the button  *Scan QR Code* .
 The QR Code option automatically fill up your  *MESSAGE*.